obeli-sk/obelisk/README.md

 - [x] HTTP webhook triggers able to start new executions (workflows and activities), able to wait for result before sending the response.
 - [x] Forward stdout and stderr (configurable) of activities and webhooks
 - [x] Support for distributed tracing, logging from components collected by OTLP
+- [x] Mapping from any execution result (e.g. traps, timeouts, err variants) to other execution results via `-await-next`
 - [ ] Expose filesystem with directory mapping for activities, webhooks
 - [ ] Expose network configuration for activities, webhooks
 - [ ] External activities - running external processes